-This appliance is approved for mobile home installations when not installed in a sleeping room and when an outside combustion air inlet is used.
+This appliance is approved for mobile home installations when not installed in a sleeping room and when an outside combustion air inlet is provided.

 The structural integrity of the mobile home floor, ceiling, and walls must be maintained.

-The appliance must be properly grounded to the frame of the mobile home and use only Listed pellet vent Class "L" or "PL" connector pipe.
+The appliance must be properly grounded to the frame of the mobile home and use only listed pellet vent Class "L" or "PL" connector pipe.

 A Quadra-Fire Outside Air Kit must be installed in a mobile home installation.
-You must order the Outside Air Kit separately.